-We are YBL: The British Library’s Youth Forum, a group of 16-21 year olds from across the country who meet once a fortnight to discuss the place of young people in the library.
-Our aim is to get more young people aware of the resources available in the library, and encourage them to become active members of the library’s community.
-We also wish to bring awareness of the inspiring work and the potential of young people and how the British Library can harness that talent.
+We are YBL: The British Library’s Youth Forum, a group of 16-21 year olds from across the country who meet once a month to discuss the place of young people in the Library.
+Our aim is to get more young people aware of the resources available in the Library, and encourage them to become active members of the Library’s community.
+We also wish to raise awareness of the inspiring work and the potential of young people and how the British Library can harness that talent.
 In order to promote awareness of young people in the Library, we worked with Chocolate Films to make this promotional video.

-- A Space to Study: a study day for young people held on 14 December that included an optional two hour Digital Research workshop to develop online research and critical thinking.
+- A Space to Study: a study day for young people held on 14 December 2013, which included an optional two hour Digital Research workshop to develop online research and critical thinking.

 Contact and feedback